DCElfving/Analog-Station/README.md

 # Analog-Station
 Arduino code and files for building The Analog Station, an ESP32 based device for audio visualization and indoor climate monitoring.
-With a vintage glow!
+With a wieless web interface and vintage glow!

 ## Overview
 Intended as a hands-on workshop in a kit, The Analog Station merges the tactile vibe of analog meters with modern sensor technologies and creative code.